tbm-github/currconv/readme.md

-This is app for currency converter
+This is app on react native for currency converte